-As described in Note 2 to the financial statements, in 2013, the Pulaski County Board of Education adopted new accounting guidance, Governmental Accounting Standards Board (GASB) Statement No. 61, The Financial Reporting Entity: Omnibus - An Amendment of GASB Statements No. 14 and No. 34 and GASB Statement No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position.
-Our opinion is not modified with respect to these matters.
+As described in Note 2 to the financial statements, in 2014 the Pulaski County Board of Education adopted new accounting guidance, Governmental Accounting Standards Board (GASB) Statement No. 65, Items Previously Reported as Assets and Liabilities.
+The School District restated beginning Net Position for the cumulative effect of this accounting change.
+Our opinion is not modified with respect to this matter.